 Been There And Done That

 It was a great job, I loved working with and developing my team.
 I didn’t even mind the company ownership (most of the time).
 There was one thing that made me never want to do that type of job again.
-The people – and as a result I left the industry.
+The people – and as a result, I left the industry.
 This was over 10 years ago.
-I cannot even IMAGINE being this industry today.
-PEOPLE HAVE LOST THEIR EVER LOVING MINDS!
+I cannot even IMAGINE being in this industry today.
+PEOPLE HAVE LOST THEIR EVER-LOVING MINDS!

 And I am sure campground owners will testify!
 If you are a campground owner, you’ll have to let us know in the comments if any of this resonates with you.